-Dominican’s decision to adopt a test-optional policy supports Dominican’s holistic approach to considering applicants for admission, taking into account grades, rigor of the high school curriculum (including AP and honors classes), and involvement with extracurricular activities.
+Dominican’s test-optional policy supports Dominican’s holistic approach to considering applicants for admission, taking into account grades, rigor of the high school curriculum (including AP and honors classes), and involvement with extracurricular activities.

 First-year applicants are not required to submit their test scores (SAT or ACT) for admission file review, except for exemptions below.
 When submitting the application for admission, applicants will indicate if they want test scores used in review of their application.
 If a student states they do not want test scores considered, Dominican will not review them as part of the admissions process even if Dominican has received test scores for the student.

 If a student submits multiple SAT or ACT test scores and wants test scores considered as part of the application review process, Dominican superscores the SAT Subscores for the Evidence-Based Reading and Writing and Math sections, or uses the highest provided ACT Composite score.
 If a student submits both SAT and ACT Scores, Dominican will consider the score most beneficial for the student’s application.